 Good to know about the Carnival of Nice!

-Here are some practical info about attending the Carnival of Nice (2019 edition! for updates on the 2022 edition, please refer to the official website)
+Here is some practical info about attending the Carnival of Nice (2019 edition! for updates on the 2022 edition, please refer to the official website)

 Booking your ticket